skrattaren/apf.rst/apf.rst

 + [p.
 140] "'We're all lyin' in the gutter, Fred.
 But some of us're lookin' at the stars...'"

-  From Oscar Wilde, "`Lady Windermere's Fan`_", Act 3.
+  From Oscar Wilde, **Lady Windermere's Fan**, Act 3.
 Although it can't be easy to see the stars through all that fog.

 + [p.
 142] "He distrusted the kind of person who'd take one look at